pcl3dv/PSAvatar/README.md

 Code is coming soon.

 ## Animation Results
+Tested on Nvidia RTX 3090
 ### driven by the pose, expression and camera parameters

 https://github.com/pcl3dv/SplatAvatar/assets/157086671/cbec38d9-1556-47b0-a87e-5750a75872e6

 ### multi-identity animation
+ Four avatars are rendered at the same time, such an operation would decrease the frame rate.